If you think you’d like to write for Atlantic.Net, you should start by completing our signup form.

 Sections (including Introduction, Prerequisites, and the Tutorial itself)

 Please also review our style guide for additional guidance.

 Each How-To article should begin with the Introduction section, which briefly describes the scope of the article.
 The word “Introduction” should be contained within H3 headers.

 Following Introduction should be Prerequisites, indicated with H3 headers.
 Prerequisites should include which operating system the article is relevant to, including appropriate distribution (e.g., “Ubuntu 14.04 and earlier” or “Windows Server 2012 and Windows Server 2012 R2”).

-You should also include packages, roles, or features that will be required and whose installation and configuration will not be covered by this article.
+You should also include packages, roles, or features required and whose installation, and this article will not cover configuration.
 Check to ensure that an article covering that installation/configuration exists and include a link.

 Example: (excerpted from Install WordPress on a Fedora 22 Cloud Server .)